Last updated on January 15th, 2022 at 10:23 pm

 - Flying flakes of wood can get you an injury so always keep a safe distance from the machine.

-Benefits of using log splitter
+Benefits of using a log splitter

 Log splitter provides many benefits as follows.